italiangrid/storm/release-notes/storm-webdav/1.1.0/index.md

 ### Description

-This release adds the support to Third-Party-Copy.
+This release implements basic support for Third-Party-Copy.

 Useful links: